VanCoding/glueson/README.md

 #### stdin

-A string that, if present, gets written to STDIN of the last command.
+A string or JSON-value that, if present, gets written to STDIN of the last command.
+Can also be

+#### stdinFormat

+Can be `"text"` or `"json"`, defaults to `"string"` if the value is a string and otherwise to `"json"`

+- `"text"` writes the value as it is to STDIN
+- `"json"` converts the value to JSON (event strings) and then writes it to STDIN

 #### output